AlessandraParziale/CAFFE-Framework/Experiments/RQ3/Results/LLaMa2/Results/README.md

 # LLaMa2 Results

-This folder contains all detailed results of the LLaMA2 model for the three intents."
+This folder contains all detailed results of the LLaMA2 model for the three intents.

 ## Structure
 ```